Allianz earnings down as asset management, insurance hit

 The company said it expected a result towards the upper end of its full-year target for operating profit of between 10.0 and 10.8 billion euros, reflecting increased uncertainty about financial market volatility relative to its previous forecast to be "at" the top end.

-Financial Officer Dieter Wemmer sought to temper expectations for the strategy presentation, which he said would center on boosting growth through a sharper focus on clients and digitization as well as improving international teamwork.
+Financial Officer Dieter Wemmer sought to temper expectations for the strategy presentation, which he said would centre on boosting growth through a sharper focus on clients and digitisation as well as improving international teamwork.

-"Whether it's a sea change will certainly be judged differently seen from the inside and outside; internally, it is a big step towards the changes needed in the organization," Wemmer told reporters.
+"Whether it's a sea change will certainly be judged differently seen from the inside and outside; internally, it is a big step towards the changes needed in the organisation," Wemmer told reporters.

 PIMCO OUTLOOK BRIGHTENS